Jimmy Stewart: A Few Things You Didn't Know!

 He Loved to Play the Accordion

 Yes!
 How random is that??!
-Stewart’s father ran a hardware store, and at one point had a used accordion for sale.
+Jimmy’s father ran a hardware store, and at one point accepted an accordion as a form of payment from a customer.
 Young Jimmy’s interest was piqued, and he taught himself how to play!
 Well, if you asked friends like Henry Fonda, Stewart only thought he could play the accordion. 😆

-It wasn’t long before Jimmy’s acting talent was discovered, the accordion ditched, and Logan had him onstage starring in the University Players’ productions.
-But Stewart’s love of the accordion was life-long.
+It wasn’t long before the accordion was ditched, and Jimmy was onstage acting in the University Players’ productions.
+But his love of the accordion was life-long.

-Jimmy Stewart achieved the highest military rank of any star who served during WWII.
-He entered as a private in 1943, and when he left the service in 1945 (although he remained in the Air Corps Reserves), he had attained the rank of colonel in the Air Corps, with more than two thousand hours of flying time and 19 combat missions to his name.
+James Stewart achieved the highest military rank of any star who served during WWII.
+Jimmy entered the service as a buck private in March 1941, and when he left active service at the end of WWII (although he remained in the Air Corps Reserves), he had attained the rank of colonel in the Air Corps, with more than two thousand hours of flying time and 20 combat missions to his name.
 (He flew B-24 Liberators.)

-Stewart could easily have avoided service, as several big stars of the time did through the protection of the studio bosses.
+Jimmy could easily have avoided service, as several big stars of the time did through the protection of the studio bosses.
 (This is how John Wayne avoided military service, and he came to regret it deeply.)
 Jimmy even had another out from military service: after he was drafted, Stewart failed the physical because he was 10 pounds under weight.
-(Some sources say 5 pounds, but I’m sticking with 10!)

 But did he let that stop him?
 NO.

-Stewart went out of his way to get a special doctor’s note, stating that his weight was a family characteristic, and not a sign of poor health.
+Jimmy went out of his way to get a special doctor’s note, stating that his weight was a family characteristic, and not a sign of poor health.
 To top that, Stewart then argued that the Air Corps was in need of experienced flyers, which he was—he received his private pilot license in 1935, and a commercial pilot license in 1938.
-In the end, his flying experience proved far more important than an arbitrary weight requirement, and Stewart was accepted into the Air Corps.
+In the end, Jimmy’s flying experience proved far more important than an arbitrary weight requirement, and he was accepted into the Air Corps.

 He was Exceptionally Kind and Loyal.
 (But Don’t Mess with Him!)